 Amazon Kindle is one of the more traditional learning apps.
 The service has an untold number of reference guides, how-to books, self-help books, textbooks, and more.
 You simply buy them, download them, and read them.
 It’s delightfully old school, but some people enjoy that.
 Books are generally less expensive than their physical counterparts.
 Your device can also store tons of them without running out of space.
 Those who don’t like Amazon Kindle have other options.
 Google Play Books and Nook by Barnes & Noble are both excellent options as well.
 They both have a large assortment of guides, tutorial books, and other educational literature.
 Google Play Books and Nook also fill this role quite well.

 Price: Free / Class costs vary

 Coursera is an online school of sorts.
 It has a variety of lessons and classes that you can take.
 Each one educates you on a different topic.
 It boasts well over 1,000 courses ranging from math to science and even technology stuff.
 The classes have lectures, reading assignments, and video content.
 Finishing a course will even earn you a certificate of completion.
 Some of the courses are free.
 Others you’ll have to pay for.
-It’s a delightful mix of old school and modern learning.
+It’s a delightful mix of old-school and modern learning.
 The only downside is that the app can be buggy at times.
-It’s one of the learning apps worth checking out.
+Some other, similar options include Lynda, Skillshare, and edX.

 Price: Free / $9.99 per month / $95.99 per year